 For those seeking a cross country challenge, look no further than the West Highland Way.
 The 96 mile route runs from Milngavie in north Glasgow all the way up to Fort William, venturing across many of the small towns and villages in the centre of the park.
 Anyone wanting to complete the West Highland Way at a leisurely pace should use these Loch Lomond communities as reference points to start and finish from each day.
 A less daring route along the A82 is also accessible and there are a myriad of other trail choices covering almost the entire park.

-Take a look at the official Lock Lomond and Trossarchs Park map to properly assess and plan your route.
 If you’re not sure where to start, there is also the ‘Walk in the Park’ programme that organises group walks through selected park areas.

 Adventure out to Loch Lomond National Park from Jurys Inn Glasgow with the West Highland Way starting point, Milngavie, only a 25 minute drive away.
 The southern park village of Balloch is also only a 34 minute drive from our Glasgow hotel